SG-1000: Game library

-Sega's software library for the SG-1000 and SC-3000 comprises 42 game cartridges and 29 Sega My Card releases that required the Card Catcher add-on.
+Sega's software library for the SG-1000 and SC-3000 consists of 51 game cartridges, which includes both licensed titles from Sega and also the titles released for the licensed console from Tsukuda Original Co., Ltd. called the Othello Multivision, as well as 29 Sega My Card releases that required the Card Catcher add-on.
 There were also 26 educational and programming cartridges for the SC-3000 that could only be played on the SG-1000 with the SK-1100 keyboard peripheral.
 Titles for the system include Flicky, Congo Bongo, Sega-Galaga, and Girl's Garden, the first video game programmed by Sonic the Hedgehog developer Yuji Naka.
 The library included licensed titles, such as Golgo 13.
 Packaging and game manuals came with both Japanese and English text until 1984, when manuals were switched to Japanese only and the size of the cartridge box was reduced.
 Hideki Sato stated that Sega lacked adequate staff to develop games for the console at the time.
 SC-3000/SG-1000 games were continued to be produced after the launch of the Mark III in 1985.
-The last two SC-3000/SG-1000 cartridge games were The Castle in 1986 and Portrait of Loretta in 1987.
+The last two SC-3000/SG-1000 cartridge games were The Castle in 1986 and Loretta no Shōzō: Sherlock Holmes on February 18, 1987.
 The final Sega My Card game for the SC-3000/SG-1000 was The Black Onyx, also in 1987.
+In 2006, the GameTap subscription gaming service added an emulator of the SG-1000, and several playable titles.